kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 Kora is a useful case study because its documentation model is closely connected to the framework's broader philosophy: fewer overlapping abstractions, one recommended path for common problems, transparent generated code, and runnable examples that show real application composition.

-## Framework Age and Documentation Maturity Are Different Variables
+## Framework Age and Documentation Maturity Are Different Variables { #framework-age }

 The most common documentation argument begins with age.